 Current ICT Initiatives and projects - Republic of South Africa

-Some of the ICT Initiatives are currently ongoing at national level include the development of Strategies emanating from the Integrated ICT Policy Review Process, South African National Research Network & Tertiary Education and Research Network, Digital Terrestrial Television Migration process, SA Connect Broadband infrastructure rollout, and the Square Kilometer Array and the rollout of Tablets to Schools in Gauteng Province.
+Some of the ICT Initiatives that are currently ongoing at national level include the development of Strategies emanating from the Integrated ICT Policy Review Process, the implementation of the South African National Research Network & Tertiary Education and Research Network, the Digital Terrestrial Television Migration process, SA Connect Broadband infrastructure rollout, and the Square Kilometer Array/MeerKAT.